EVM NFTs (Ethereum, Polygon and others)

 As you may have heard, NFT stands for Non-Fungible Token.
 This means that, by nature, all tokens that follow this pattern will be inherently different from each other.
 This ensures, among all the regular blockchain benefits like immutability and decentralization, verifiable uniqueness.
 In this guide, we will learn how to create (mint) an NFT on the Binance Smart Chain blockchain using our SDK.

-Currently, Cryptum supports the following EVM blockchains: Celo, Ethereum, BSC, Avalanche (C-Chain) and Polygon.
+Currently, Cryptum supports the following EVM blockchains: Celo, Ethereum, BSC, Avalanche (C-Chain), Polygon, Stratus and Hyperledger Besu.
 This tutorial works with any of these protocols!

 But first, let's explain what a Collection is.
 If you think of NFTs as trading cards, the collection would be the set the card belongs to.
 Before minting your NFT, you must first create a collection.
 In more technical terms, Collection is the smart contract that manages all the minting, burning and transfers of all your tokens.